bnnadi/confida-service/POSTGRES_UPDATE_SUMMARY.md

 # PostgreSQL Development Update Summary

 ## 🎯 **Objective**
-Update the InterviewIQ service to use PostgreSQL as the default database for development instead of SQLite.
+Update the Confida service to use PostgreSQL as the default database for development instead of SQLite.

 ## ✅ **Changes Made**